xsscx/srd/README.md

 Welcome to Hoyt's SRD Repo for the Apple Security Research Device.

-The Target iOS ranges is iOS15.
+The Target iOS ranges are iOS15 Mainline and Beta Trains.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A. Help us Prove the SRD Model with a PR or Issue.

 Crowdsource: Proof & Audit for the Apple Security Research Device.
 Create a PR, send a DM or Tweet.
 Help us Validate & Proof the Apple SRD.
 Your Ideas can be a Proof for the SRD.
 All Result to be Published into the Public Domain immediately.